rawbsrn/arrays-and-looping/README.md

 Code: beepBooper(3)
 ExpectedOutput:(picture goes here)

+Describe: countDown()

+Test: "It should return an array of numbers from the user's inputted number to 0"
+Code: countDown(4)
+ExpectedOutput: [4,3,2,1,0]

+Test: It will exluclude any input that is not a number"
+Code: countDown(a)
+ExpectedOutput: ""

+Test: If a Number contains a "1", it will be replaced with "Beep!"
+Code: countDown(1)
+ExpectedOutput:"Beep!"

+Test: If a Number contains a "2", it will be replaced with "Boop!"
+Code: countDown(2)
+ExpectedOutput:"Boop!"

+Test: If a Number contains a "3", it will be replaced with "Won't you be my neighbor?"
+Code: countDown(3)
+ExpectedOutput:"Won't you be my neighbor?"

+Test: If a Number contains a "3", it will show a image of mr. Rogers"
+Code: countDown(3)
+ExpectedOutput:(picture goes here)

 ## Known Bugs

 * Please report any issues to Rob .
 Sameh @ gmail {dot} com